Picovoice/pvrecorder/sdk/dotnet/README.md

 # PV_Recorder

-A cross platform audio recorder to read one channel and 16kHz samples.
+A cross platform audio recorder that captures single-channel audio at a sample rate of 16kHz.

 ## Requirements